coachmecoachd/Wing-Man-/README.md

 ---

-**Wing Man** is an AI-powered dating assistant designed to help you navigate the complexities of dating with confidence.
-From crafting the perfect reply to planning a memorable date, Wing Man has your back.
+**BRUH** is an AI-powered dating assistant designed to help you navigate the complexities of dating with confidence.
+From crafting the perfect reply to planning a memorable date, BRUH has your back.
 This application is a powerful demonstration of the capabilities of the Google Gemini API.

 ## ✨ Features